haniffalab/FCA_yolkSac/README.md

 ## Single cell datasets

-Single cell datasets used in this study include: 10X data (YS, Embryonic Liver, FBM, AGM, Liver, Brain, Skin, Kidney, Myeloid iPSC culture and mouse gastrulation), SS2 data (YS), and CITE-seq data (CD34+/- YS and Embryonic Liver).
+Single cell datasets used in this study include: 10X data (YS, Embryonic Liver, FBM, AGM, Liver, Brain, Skin, Kidney, Thymus, Gut, MLN, Spleen, Myeloid iPSC culture and mouse gastrulation), SS2 data (YS), and CITE-seq data (CD34+/- YS and Embryonic Liver).

 #### Novel data accessibility
 There are no restrictions on data availability for novel data presented in this study.All novel raw sequencing data from this study are made publicly available at ArrayExpress as FASTQs and count matrices as follows: